 A 39-year old man, unmarried, was hospitalized because of fever and cough for more that six months.
 Then, he was moved to another hospital and was diagnosed with pulmonary tuberculosis and bronchopneumonia.
-He was treated with ethambutol, rifampicin and antibiotic, but the medicine did not reduce his fever and cough.
+He was treated with ethambutol, rifampicin and antibiotics, but the medicine did not reduce his fever and cough.
 A hematologist suspected AIDS, and the result of a blood test was positive.
-Antiretroviral and anti-fungal drugs were added to the treatment.
+Anti-retroviral and anti-fungal drugs were added to the treatment.
 After 21 days of hospitalization, the patient was able to go home.
 His family did not come to the hospital to pick him up for a week because they were afraid that they could get AIDS from him.
-In another case, the patient's family built a wall inside of their house as a barrier, as they thought that was the best way to prevent them from getting AIDS.
+In another case, the patient's family built a wall inside of their house as a barrier, believing that to be the best way to prevent them from AIDS transmission.
 In a third case, the patient's wife rented a separate house for herself, also to prevent getting AIDS.

 (Djoerban, Zubairi.
+Nenden)

 The above example was taken from a report on the stigmatization of HIV infected people, presented at the Jakarta HIV/AIDS Regional Workshop of Islamic Religious Leaders in 1998.
 The stories epitomize the widespread ignorance that exists about both HIV transmission and diagnosis.
 Despite common misconception, AIDS cannot be transmitted by casual contact associated with sharing a home.
 Infection is spread only through sexual intercourse, blood, or prenatal transmission.
 The evident ignorance of people towards the thriving HIV epidemic is a major challenge to its eradication.
-Strategic actions must be taken to improve societal knowledge of modes of transmission and protection and to provide proper support and medical care to HIV-positive patients.

 The global evolution of the public approach to HIV/AIDS over the past 20 years has proven that the spread of HIV can be slowed and that the debilitating effects of the disease can be minimized.
-The world's model of epidemic overturn is Thailand's battle against HIV/AIDS, where aggressive anti-HIV policies have reduced the number of new infections from 140,000 in 1991 to 21,000 in 2003.
+The world's model of epidemic overturn is Thailand's battle against HIV/AIDS, where aggressive anti-HIV policies reduced the number of new infections from 140,000 in 1991 to 21,000 in 2003.
 Initial response to HIV in the 1980s was that the epidemic would not significantly spread in Thailand because "Thai-to-Thai transmission is not in evidence."
 In keeping with this view, the government spent only \$180,000 on HIV prevention in 1988, primarily for the testing of all foreigners before being admitted to the country.
-It is not uncommon for countries to cast off the blame for HIV infection on foreigners, but in Thailand, the government eventually took matters into their own hands, choosing to confront HIV as a national problem.